The Agile Canvas Strategic Doing 365

 The Agile Canvas keeps groups continuously inspired, realistic and productive in the Strategic Planning process.
 The process is easy to learn and engages any kinds of people, personalities and perspectives.
 It makes being strategic an ongoing practice rather than reactive or periodic event.
 For more on the Agile Canvas visit TheAgileCanvas.com.

 It gets people on the same page and moves groups from negativity to possibility, deficiencies to learning and talk to action.
+There are no big binders that quickly become out of date, no costs of trying to motivate people who have been excluded from the process, and no disconnects with all of the other kinds of plans the organization has.
 It organically builds trust which is key because organizations move at the speed of trust.

-The Canvas is structured around three dimensions: stories, questions and sprints.
+The Canvas is structured around three dimensions: intentions, questions and sprints.

 What do we want?

 Our stories are what we consider our success and progress indicators going as far out into the future as we want.
 They can include the whole spectrum of future desired states people might typically refer to as strategic focus, priorities, goals, objectives, values, principles, milestones, metrics, commitments and dashboards.
-We start by identifying desired success stories going out two decades because the clarity and depth of our passion is equal to the length of our vision.
-We then translate these into measurable two year progress indicators.
-And then we translate these into two quarter projects that we believe will move us to our two year indicators.
-We sequence and timestamp stories in the order we will achieve them using simple criteria.
+We start by identifying desired success intentions going out two decades because the clarity and depth of our passion is equal to the length of our vision.
+We then translate these into measurable two year progress intentions.
+And then we translate these into two quarter projects that we believe will move us to our two year intentions.
+We sequence and timestamp intentions in the order we will achieve them using simple criteria.

 What do we need to know?